Linguistics Course Offerings

 301 – Introduction to Psycholinguistics (3)

-Prerequisite: Linguistics 101.
+Prerequisite: LING 101.
 An introduction to the mental and biological systems that enable human beings to communicate with language.
 Topics in psycholinguistics include the biological evolution of language, child language acquisition, speech and language processing, bilingualism, aphasia and dyslexia.

 302 – Introduction to Sociolinguistics and Anthropological Linguistics (3)

-Prerequisite: Linguistics 101.
+Prerequisite: LING 101.
 The course examines the relationship between language and society.
 At the micro level, the emphasis is on social interaction and the ways language reflects and shapes class, culture, gender, ideology, and conversational style.
 At the macro level, topics include language maintenance and shift; multilingualism; language variation; language, racism and ethnicity; and language and education.

 305 – Linguistics and Text (3)